Our Kids Rock showcases student accomplishments and creative learning opportunities.

 Meet Katherlin Kim

 Katherlin Kim chooses what she works on each day at Maria Montessori School.
-This fourth grader enjoys reading, writing and helping peers with their work plans.
+This fifth grader enjoys reading, writing and helping peers with their work plans.
 Katherlin aspires to become a veterinarian.
 She loves animals, especially dogs and peacocks.

 Meet Michael La Ber